Focal length: General optical systems

-For an optical system in a medium other than air or vacuum, the front and rear focal lengths are equal to the EFL times the refractive index of the medium in front of or behind the lens (n_{1} and n_{2} in the diagram above).
+For an optical system in media other than air or vacuum, the FFL and RFL are equal to the EFL times the refractive index of the medium in front of and behind the lens (n_{1} and n_{2} in the diagram above), respectively.
 The term "focal length" by itself is ambiguous in this case.
-The historical usage was to define the "focal length" as the EFL times the index of refraction of the medium.
-For a system with different media on both sides, such as the human eye, the front and rear focal lengths are not equal to one another, and convention may dictate which one is called "the focal length" of the system.
+The historical usage was to define the "focal length" as the EFL times the index of refraction of the medium, and convention may dictate which one is called "the focal length" of the system.
 Some modern authors avoid this ambiguity by instead defining "focal length" to be a synonym for EFL.

 The distinction between front/rear focal length and EFL is important for studying the human eye.
 The eye can be represented by an equivalent thin lens at an air/fluid boundary with front and rear focal lengths equal to those of the eye, or it can be represented by a different equivalent thin lens that is totally in air, with focal length equal to the eye's EFL.

 For the case of a lens of thickness d in air (n_{1} = n_{2} = 1), and surfaces with radii of curvature R_{1} and R_{2}, the effective focal length f is given by the Lensmaker's equation: